 Contact a Houston Defense Attorney

-If you or a loved one faces a drug or intoxication charge in Houston, Harris County, Fort Bend County or Montgomery County, contact our drug defense attorney at the Neal Davis Law Firm for a free legal review of your case.
+If you or a loved one faces a drug or intoxication charge in Houston, Harris County, Fort Bend County or Montgomery County, contact our drug defense attorney at the Neal Davis Law Firm for a legal review of your case.
 We may advise that you take a drug rehab program as a positive step toward reducing your charge.